-Table 2 Antagonistic potential of bacterial endophytes against E. turcium
+Table 2 Antagonistic potential of bacterial endophytes against E. turcium The title should be at the top of the table

 Earlier reports as given by Doye.
 (2013) stated that, among 52 endophytic bacteria isolated from the healthy roots of maize, bacterial strain EB22 had showed significant inhibition (80%) on E. turcicum.
-Similarly, Liu et al. (2019) reported endophytic strain NEAU-S7GS2 with significant inhibitory effect on the mycelial growth of E. turcicum (67.6%) when compared to monoculture plate.
+Similarly, Liu et al. (2019) reported endophytic strain NEAU-S7GS2 with significant inhibitory effect on the mycelial growth of E. turcicum nomenclature rules (67.6%) when compared to monoculture plate.

 Based on the antagonistic effect enforced by the endophyte, growth pattern of fungus varied at the interaction zone.
 Most characteristic feature observed was hyphal thickening and formation of chlamydospores intercellularly and terminally observed 5 days’ post inocluation.
 However, the isolates SLBE-04, SLBE-05 and SLSE-01 did not show any chlamydospores formation resembling the culture in control plate.